kambojankush/kambojankush.github.io/_posts/2022-11-07-intermediate-sql.markdown

 ```

 The ROWS, RANGE and GROUPS clauses limit the number of rows considered by the window function within a partition.
-* ROWS specifies a fixed number of rows that precede or follow the curret row.
+* ROWS specifies a fixed number of rows that precede or follow the current row.
 * RANGE / GROUPS logically limit the rows, i.e, they consider the rows based on their vlaue compared to the current row.

 Ref: